“The whole world will weep with gratitude when the big day comes because Mr Happer has got his comet!“

 They have a budget for the entire acquisition of $60 million and want someone Scottish to do the negotiations.
 Enter Macintyre or “Mac”.
 He prefers to tie up oil deals by Telex, but the company wants him on the ground in Scotland.

 Felix Happer wants to meet the Scotsman who has been selected to go so Mac is called up to the top floor.
 But the truth is Macintyre has no Scottish roots whatsoever.
 His Hungarian family picked the name when they first arrived in the US.

 What soon becomes clear to Macintyre is that Happer is less interested in the details of the deal on the ground than he is about what may take place in the sky above.

-From a control panel in his desk drawer, Happer pushes some buttons and the ceiling retracts to reveal a map of the constellations that will be visible from Scotland at this time of year.
-Virgo will be well up, Mac is told, and he is promptly given instructions by Happer on how to find it, what to look for when he finds it, and what to do if he sees anything unusual taking place in it.
-Mac will be Happer’s “ears and eyes” in Scotland.
+From a control panel in his desk drawer, Happer pushes some buttons and the ceiling retracts to reveal a map of the constellations.
+Virgo will be well up this time of year in Scotland, Mac is told, and he is promptly given instructions by Happer on how to find it, what to look for when he finds it, and what to do if he sees anything unusual taking place in it.
+Mac will be Happer’s eyes and ears in Scotland.

 Somewhat bewildered, Mac smiles and nods politely when Happer asks if he understands.
 It’s not the meeting the pretend Scot was expecting at all…